zakwarsame/spacetagram/README.md

 ##  Description

 A client-side single page application built using React that pulls data from Nasa's [Astronomy Picture of The Day](https://apod.nasa.gov/).
-Users can then browse through these image and can like or unlike each image.
-The app also has a dark-mode feature which users can switch to their preference.
+Users can browse through these images and like or unlike them.
+The app also has a dark-mode feature which users can toggle depending on their preference.

 ## Installation